ComputationalRadiationPhysics/picongpu/doc/PARTICIPATE.md

 - Go to your *GitHub* page and open a *pull request*, e.g. by clicking on *compare & review*
 - Add additional updates (if requested to do so) by `push`-ing to your branch again.
-This will update the *pull request*
+This will update the *pull request*.

 ### How to fork from us